 Anguilla – Quiet and pristine, the island of Anguilla is located 6 miles from the shores of French St. Martin.
 It is a slender, low lying island of limestone and coral, Anguilla measures 16 miles long and 3 miles wide at its largest curve.
 Its inland waters and salt ponds are home to a variety of unusual birds, and its outer edges are a beach-lovers dream.

 St. Barthelemy (St. Barths) – A quaint and chic French island is a fashionable haven for jet-setters.
-This tiny piece of paradise lies 15 miles from St. Maarten/St. Martin and can be seen from your suite at Princess Heights.
 Enjoy the popular beach of St. Jean Bay or spend some time in Gustavia, the capital, where the quaint wooden and stone buildings house fashionable cafes, gourmet restaurants, and an alluring array of specialty shops.

 Other Islands – You may also enjoy all day catamaran sails to very small, uninhabited islands to include Prickly Pear, Scilly Cay, Pinel Island, etc.